MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 [.column]
 #### **_Recommendations_**
 - Static code analysis tools
-- Create "paved-roads" for development.
+- Create "paved-roads" for development
 - Code reviews
-- Read the manual
+- Read the docs

 ^ The rise in IaC can be attributed to the increase in security misconfigurations.
   - But that's a good thing!
   - Before IaC there were still security misconfigurations
   - There just wasn't tooling that could statically or dynamically analyze the infrastructure.
 IaC has given us that capability.
-  - Now we can check the code to make sure the value is set to "HTTPS" for example.

 ^ Improper configurations on cloud services
-  - Across the entire stack.
   - Security settings in the application are misconfigured.
   - Default accounts/passwords are enabled/unchanged.
   - Check for apps running on non-standard ports that might not have security policies applied to them.